 - Oldham is currently home to around 6,580 businesses spanning a range of key sectors including health, advanced manufacturing, construction, retail and financial and professional services. - Oldham has improving educational attainment.
 More than 43 per cent of the population have a degree, diploma, A/AS level or apprenticeship. - The borough offers a wide variety of school types from small rural settings to large urban schools.
-It has high-quality buildings with many new or recently-built facilities following a £137 million investment, with more to come. - The Metrolink network supports transport connectivity within the borough.
-It has increased the appeal of Oldham to skilled and higher-earning commuters and has linked residents in many areas historically poorly-served by public transport with employment, retail and leisure destinations throughout the conurbation. - The Get Oldham Working Initiative has helped create more than 11,300 work-related opportunities including nearly 8,000 jobs, 1,550 apprenticeships, 350 traineeships and more than 1,500 work experience placements, of which over 9,000 opportunities have been filled by Oldham Citizens.
+It has high-quality buildings with many new or recently-built facilities following a £137m investment, with more to come. - The Metrolink network supports transport connectivity within the borough.
+It has increased the appeal of Oldham to skilled and higher-earning commuters and has linked residents in many areas historically poorly-served by public transport with employment, retail and leisure destinations throughout the conurbation. - Between May 2013 and January 2020, the Get Oldham Working initiative has helped create 11,526 work-related opportunities - including 8,082 job opportunities, 1,563 apprenticeships, 350 traineeships, and 1,531 work experience placements, of which 9,322 opportunities have been filled by Oldham Citizens.